ChrickeR/chricker.github.io/_pages/splash-page.md

  # caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 excerpt: "Focus, simplicity and close cooperation with our clients are the basis for creating practical solutions that have a real effect for our clients and their customers."
 intro:
-  - excerpt: 'TROi offers consulting services in business development, digitalization, Enterprise and solution architecture with a focus on customer value, quality and efficiency.' <br/> 'If you need help, do not hesitate to get in touch!'
+  - excerpt: 'TROi offers consulting services in business development, digitalization, Enterprise and solution architecture with a focus on customer value, quality and efficiency.
+If you need help, do not hesitate to get in touch!'
 ---